What Does Verification of Safety Critical Elements Look Like ?

 1. Have all major incident hazards been identified, and have all control measures been identified to eliminate or minimise the risk, so far as is reasonably practicable?

-3. Is the design adequate i.e., in line with industry standard and/or code requirements?
+3. Is the design adequate i.e., in line with industry standards and/or code requirements?

 4. Will the SCE remain suitable throughout the lifetime of the facility?